Reeva Steenkamp: the life and death of a rising star

 How did Reeva die?

-The exact order in which the bullets hit Reeva is still being examined in court.
+The exact order in which the bullets hit Reeva was never agreed by both sides.
 State pathologist Gert Saayman, who carried out Reeva's autopsy, said the bullet that hit her in the head would have caused her to lose consciousness as it fractured her skull and entered her brain.
 "The wound to the head was incapacitating and probably almost instantly fatal," he told the court.
 However he said that any one of the bullet wounds to her head, hip and elbow could have potentially caused her death because of the extent of the bleeding.
 Pistorius used an expanding bullet designed to cause maximum tissue damage.
-The "black talon" or "ranger" ammunition, made by US-based firm Winchester, is designed to "open up, flatten out and mushroom when striking human tissue", he said.
+The "black talon" or "ranger" ammunition, made by US-based firm Winchester, is designed to "open up, flatten out and mushroom when striking human tissue", said Saayman.
 If Reeva had lived, he added, she would not have been able to use her arm and her hip wound would have affected her balance. ·